 Cash Account Types

-In MYOB Advanced, you can configure cash accounts of different types that suit your company policy.
+In MYOB Acumatica, you can configure cash accounts of different types that suit your company policy.
 The type of a cash account depends on the purpose you want to use this account for—for example, to record petty cash flow, or to temporarily store payments for future clearing or reclassification.
 Generally, cash accounts can be divided as follows:

 • General-purpose cash accounts